Operation Ghader: Summary of the battle

 At 2:00 a.m. on 15 July 1985, Iranian forces commenced Operation Ghader, breaching the defense lines of the Iraqi Ground Forces.
 The advance proceeded from the west of the city of Oshnavieh, Iran, to the heights of the Kalashin region in Iraq's Erbil Governorate.

-While initial objectives were met in the operation's early stages, heavy Iraqi counter-attacks prevented the achievement of its ultimate goals.
+While initial objectives were met in the operation's early stages, heavy Iraqi counterattacks prevented the achievement of its ultimate goals.
 The operation concluded on 9 September 1985, with its successes limited to inflicting partial losses on Iraqi forces and equipment.
 Colonel Hassan Abshenasan, the commander of the 23rd Commando Division of the Islamic Republic of Iran Army Ground Forces, was killed on 30 September, 1985.

 Despite the operation's strategic shortcomings, Iranian forces captured the heights in the Hesar Doost, Barbazin, Kargezin, Lolan, Gardeshvan, and Bashkin areas.
 This advance penetrated up to 35 kilometers into Iraqi territory and secured large areas of Sidekan and Diana.